-Laboratory teaching assistants (Graduate Teaching Fellow - GTF) are assigned two laboratory sections that consists of approximately 15-20 students.
+Laboratory teaching assistants (Graduate Employee - GE) are assigned two laboratory sections that consists of approximately 15-20 students.

-All first-time TAs (GTFs) must attend our TA (GTF) training held the week before classes begin and must be first aid and cpr certified.
+All first-time TAs (GEs) must attend our TA (GE) training held the week before classes begin and must be first aid and cpr certified.

-TAs (GTFs) are expected to remain on campus for a meeting with course instructors to assist in assigning grades in the two days following the final exam.
-Teaching assistants (GTFs) are provided the course textbook, laboratory manual, goggles, lab coat, gradebook access.
+TAs (GEs) are expected to remain on campus for a meeting with course instructors to assist in assigning grades in the two days following the final exam.
+Teaching assistants (GEs) are provided the course textbook, laboratory manual, goggles, lab coat, gradebook access.

 Modified from Washington State University’s and MIT’s expectations for Graduate Student Laboratory TAs.